Central Bank asks lenders to address ‘warning signs’ in treatment of borrowers

 “These arrangements may not be in the borrowers’ best interest as they increase the overall cost of credit for the borrower and do not address the affordability of their loans over the longer term.”

-There is “some anecdotal evidence”, particularly in the case of lending to small and medium-sized enterprises (SMEs), that borrowers have “concerns regarding the rationale and judgement applied in arriving at credit decisions”, the letter adds.
+There is “some anecdotal evidence”, particularly in the case of lending to small and medium-sized enterprises, that borrowers have “concerns regarding the rationale and judgement applied in arriving at credit decisions”, the letter adds.

 This includes reported instances where lenders have “inappropriately” justified decisions by citing regulatory requirements.